Deployed Works Guide

 Are proof gaps bad?

 They are not automatically bad.
 They are signals that evidence needs review.
-Some gaps are acceptable; others may need a diagnostic, reference or different provider.

 Can providers have proof without public case studies?